Skip navigation

 Who wins the 2026 Masters Tournament?
 What are the best storylines.
 Rex Hoggard and Ryan Lavner discuss from Augusta National in this "Golf Channel Podcast with Rex & Lav."

-After a birdie at the par-4 first on Thursday, Reed rolled in an eagle putt from off the green at the par-5 second.
+After a birdie at the par-4 first in Round 1, Reed rolled in a putt from off the green for a ‘3' at the par-5 second.

 It’s been an eventful year for Reed.
 The PGA Tour announced in January that Reed, who did not re-sign with LIV Golf after four seasons, would be able to return as a past champion in 2027 (and eligible for events this fall).